emmarthur/cloud-arthur-emmanart/assignments/Labs1/PROCESS_DOCUMENTATION.md

   - Any special formatting

 ### 5. Capture Images/Diagrams
+- **CRITICAL: Scroll up and down through each section page to detect ALL images**
-- Identify any diagrams or images in the sections
+- Identify any diagrams or images in the sections by thoroughly scrolling
+- Take full-page screenshots of each section to capture all images
-- Take element-specific screenshots of diagrams
+- Take element-specific screenshots of individual diagrams if needed
 - Save images to an `images/` folder within the lab folder
-- Use descriptive filenames (e.g., `netsim_diagram.png`)
+- Use descriptive filenames (e.g., `section2_marketplace_ui.png`, `section3_nmap_scan.png`)
+- **Place images in the markdown file exactly where they appear in the browser section**

 ### 6. Create Markdown File Structure
 - Create the markdown file with naming convention: `lab01_X.md` (where X is the lab number)